Average Repair Costs for Six Common Heat Pump Problems

 • Replace outdoor fan motor: $250–$650

-• Repair refrigerant leak: Depends on the type of refrigerant your heat pump uses.
-R-22 Freon is pricier since it’s no longer being made.
+• Repair refrigerant leak: Depends on the kind of refrigerant your heat pump uses.
+R-22 Freon is more expensive since it’s no longer being produced.

 4. Heat Pump Won’t Cool

-Just like a heat pump that won’t turn on, a heat pump that won’t cool can be associated to many problems.
-We recommend checking for:
+Just like a heat pump that won’t turn on, a heat pump that won’t cool can be linked to many problems.
+We suggest checking for:

 • Ideal thermostat settings